Malizma333/linerider-esolang/README.md

 ## Footnotes

-¹ *This internal multiplier value takes the range of real numbers between -256 to 255, and was only a recent addition to more modern versions of Line Rider.*
+¹ *This internal multiplier value takes the range of real numbers between -256 to 255 and is a relatively recent addition to modern versions of Line Rider.*

-² *While not all of these tidbits are crucial to understanding the majority of the article, they are still an interesting example of seemingly regular systems.*
+² *While not all of these tidbits are crucial to understanding the majority of the article, they are still an interesting example of complex behavior underlying seemingly simple processes.*

-³ *These are meta instructions that define when to start and stop the interpreter.
-They do not affect the actual program functionality itself.*